 It’s named after F.M.
 Alexander (1869-1955), who called it

 “a technique for the development of the control of human reaction.”
-It's a collection of concepts and reasoning skills that help you you move more easily and lightly, helping you live life on top form.
+It's a collection of concepts and reasoning skills that help you you move more easily and lightly, and respond to life more effectively.
 We're made to move, rather than jamming ourselves up in positions and postures, and Mr. Alexander put the highest value on flexibility of mind and body.
 It's pretty 'thinky'; so if you're a curious soul, it could be just the thing for you.

 What is the Interactive Teaching Method (ITM)?

 The 'ITM' was developed by Don Weed D.C., one of whose books is called What You Think Is What You Get.
 That kind of says it all; the way you think absolutely determines the way you move.
-An ITM teacher interacts with you using hands-on techniques as well as discussion, guiding you rather than telling you what's what, so you have the space to figure stuff out for yourself.
+An ITM teacher interacts with you using hands-on techniques as well as discussion, helping you figure things out for yourself rather than telling you what's what.
 You're also welcome to study Alexander’s concepts and principles for yourself.

 What are the benefits?